Lake Grundlsee

 Lake Grundlsee is situated at the southern foot of the Totes Gebirge in Austria, in the Styrian part of the Salzkammergut.
 It lies at an altitude of 708 m above sea level.
 The municipal seat of Grundlsee is located on the northwest shore.
 The outflow of the Grundlsee is the Grundlsee Traun, which drains into the Danube via the Traun.
 With an area of 4.22 km^{2}, Grundlsee is the largest lake in Styria.
-Its location, situated in a beautiful setting, has made it an important tourist destination and a popular bathing lake, as well as a diving and sailing area.
+Its location, situated in a beautiful setting, has made it an important tourist destination and a popular bathing lake, as well as a diving and sailing area, used for other various water activities throughout the year.
 The Daffodil Festival, Austria's largest flower festival, occurs every third year at Grundlsee.
 A professional fisherman manages the lake.
 The most prevalent fish species is the lake char (Salvelinus umbla), which is marketed as the Lake Aussee lake char.

 Geography

 Lake Grundlsee is situated entirely within the municipality of Grundlsee.
 The settlement center of Grundlsee is located on the northwestern shore.
 The lake is encircled in a horseshoe shape by the mountains of the Totes Gebirge.
 A karst plateau begins in the north-west with the Trisselwand (1754 m above sea level), which extends over the rugged Backenstein (1722 m above sea level) to the Reichenstein (1913 m above sea level) and the Siniweler (1907 m above sea level) in the north-east.
 On the eastern bank is the district of Gößl with the Gößler Wand.
 To the south, the Ressen (1303 m above sea level) rises.
 The hilly landscape of the Aussee basin begins in the west.

 The lake, which extends from west-southwest to east-northeast, has a length of 5.8 km and a maximum width of 917 meters.
 Its surface area is approximately 4.14 km^{2}, with an average depth of 35 meters.
 The lake basin exhibits steep slopes, particularly on the northern and southern shores.
 On the eastern and western shores, shallower areas with gradually increasing depths are observed.
 The deepest point of the lake is situated approximately in the middle of the lake, with a depth of approximately 62 meters.
 The total volume of water in the lake is estimated to be 145 million cubic meters.

 The lake can be reached via Grundlseer Straße L703, which runs along the northern shore to the village of Gößl in the east.